-318 This function supports the AES operation with 128 bit, 192bit and 256bit key size.
+365 This function supports the AES operation with 128 bit, 192bit and 256bit key size.
 (FCS_COP.1/AES)

-TORNADO-T RSA Cryptographic Library as part of AT1 Secure RSA/ECC/SHA library (optional)
+TORNADO-T Prime RSA Cryptographic Library as part of AT1 Secure RSA/ECC/SHA library (optional)

-This function assists in the acceleration of modulo exponentiations required in the RSA encryption/decryption algorithm.
-(FCS_COP.1/RSA)

-TORNADO-T is a high speed modular multiplication coprocessor for the support of the RSA public key cryptosystem.
-The TORNADO-T RSA Library is the software built on the TORNADO-T coprocessor that provides high level interface for RSA-based algorithms.
+- This function assists in the acceleration of modulo exponentiations required in the RSA encryption/decryption algorithm.
+(FCS_COP.1/RSA) - 367 TORNADO-T Prime is a high speed modular multiplication coprocessor for the support of the RSA public key cryptosystem.
+The TORNADO-T Prime RSA Library is the software built on the TORNADO-T Prime coprocessor that provides high level interface for RSA-based algorithms.

-The functions of the library included in the evaluation are:

-- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations.

-The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.

-The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.
+The functions of the library included in the evaluation are: - TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations. - The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack. - The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.

-TORNADO-T ECC Cryptographic Library as part of Secure RSA/ECC/SHA library (optional)
+TORNADO-T Prime ECC Cryptographic Library as part of Secure RSA/ECC/SHA library (optional)

-This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
+- 370 This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
 (FCS_COP.1/ECDSA and FCS_COP.1/ECDH)

-TORNADO-T RSA/ECC/SHA library provides a set of functions to implement elliptic curve cryptographic algorithms.
+- 371 TORNADO-T Prime RSA/ECC/SHA library provides a set of functions to implement elliptic curve cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation.

-The functions of the library included in the evaluation are:
+- 372 The functions of the library included in the evaluation are:

 - ECDSA_sign_digest

 - ECDSA_verify_digest

 - ECDH_generate

-This function generates a shared secret value for the ECDH key exchange protocol.

-The functions ECDSA_sign_digest and ECDH_generate have some countermeasure against the timing attack, SPA and the fault attack.
+- The functions ECDSA_sign_digest and ECDH_generate have some countermeasure against the timing attack, SPA and the fault attack.
 The ECDSA_verify_digets function has some countermeasures against the fault attack.

-The TORNADO-T Secure RSA/ECC/SHA library provides the functions to calculate hash (digest) values using the SHA1, SHA224, SHA256, SHA384 and SHA 512 algorithm as specified in [FIPS PUB 180-3], but only the functions related to SHA224, SHA256, SHA384 and SHA512 listed below are in the scope of this evaluation (FCS_COP.1/SHA):
+- The TORNADO-T Prime Secure RSA/ECC/SHA library provides the functions to calculate hash (digest) values using the SHA1, SHA224, SHA256, SHA384 and SHA 512 algorithm as specified in [FIPS PUB 180-3], but only the functions related to SHA224, SHA256, SHA384 and SHA512 listed below are in the scope of this evaluation (FCS_COP.1/SHA):

 - SHA224_init, SHA224_update, SHA224_final,

 - SHA256_init, SHA256_update, SHA256_final.

 - SHA384_init, SHA384_update, SHA384_final.

 - SHA512_init, SHA512_update, SHA512_final.

+- 375 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
+The TOE provides the functionality of hash computation if and only if the optional TORNADO-T Prime Secure RSA/ECC/SHA library is delivered.